Call of Duty: Warzone has been downloaded 80 million times—that's 20 billion GB

 Call of Duty: Warzone is a big game, and I don't just mean in terms of popularity.
-Activision CEO Bobby Kotick said in an interview with VentureBeat that Warzone has now been downloaded a whopping 80 million times, and at a 250GB install size, that works out to an astounding 20 billion GBs downloaded.
+Activision CEO Bobby Kotick said in an interview with VentureBeat that Warzone has now been downloaded a whopping 80 million times, and at a 250GB install size, that works out to an astounding 20 billion GB of accumulated drive space.

 That size is assuming that all Warzone content is installed, of course, and it's fluctuated since the free-to-play battle royale game was released, so it's possible that the actual amount of data downloaded could be less.
 But then there are updates on top of installs, which adds to the total amount—hey, we're doing back-of-the-envelope math here, not calculating pi.
 The point is that it's a staggering amount of data.